tsuyo/gs-android/README.src.md

 $ android list target
 ```

 You can see that the target value of "29" is associated with Android 4.2.2.
+Note the three ABIs (CPUs) available for this target ID.
+The command used earlier to create the AVD specified an ARM CPU.

 ```sh
        id: 29 or "android-17"